Why Are Some Samoyeds Fluffier Than Others?

 Why are Samoyeds only white?

 The Samoyed’s magnificent fur is usually white and extremely thick.
-They are white or very light in colour including biscuit, cream, and white & biscuit.
+They are white or very light in color including biscuit, cream, and white & biscuit.

 The Samoyed was bred to pull sleds, hunt, watch over the camp, and keep the people warm in their tents.

-Sammies originated in a sub-zero climate where there’s always snow on the ground.
-The white colour helped Samoyeds to blend in with their surroundings, which made them more effective as hunters and watchdogs.
+Sammies originated in a sub-zero climate where snow’s always on the ground.
+The white color helped Samoyeds to blend in with their surroundings, which made them more effective as hunters and watchdogs.

 Final thoughts